MatrixManAtYrService/helix-plugin-env/README.md

 nix build .#helixConfig
 ```

-This puts the build outputs in `./result` which is symlinked to from `./helix/`.
+This puts the build outputs in `./result` which is symlinked from `./helix/`.
 Running `hx` in this dir will have it use the steel language server.

 The default devshell in flake.nix uses `hx` from the plugin fork, use it like so: